raku-community-modules/Web-App-MVC/README.md

 providing a MVC-style framework for building dynamic web applications.

-We include a few base classes and roles, for quickly defining Controllers, capable of loading one or more Models (with an included base class for DB models),  and displaying one or more Views (which can be defined using any supported template engine, see below for details.)
+We include a few base classes and roles, for quickly defining Controllers, capable of loading one or more Models (with built-in support for models based on the [DB::Model::Easy](https://github.com/supernovus/perl6-db-model-easy/) library) and displaying one or more Views.

 ## Example Application Script